Image of a women folding laundry

 Dust mites skulk around on and inside your mattress, blankets, pillows, and — don’t tell your kid this — the stuffed animals that hang out on the bed.

-They live to nosh on the dead skin cells that slough off your body while you move around in your sleep.
-If your home is particularly humid, dust mites may find your couch, curtains, and carpets to be pretty sweet digs, too.
+They live to feed on the dead skin cells that slough off your body while you move around in your sleep.
+If your home is particularly humid, dust mites may find your couch, curtains, and carpets to be ideal hangouts, too.

 If you dare, check out this video to see what these little guys look like up-close and personal as they feast where you sleep: